|

 just how wide the gap has become between big companies that can afford

+to hire top-notch talent and smaller firms that can't.
 Resolving to find a way for her small business to get access to the type

 of talent usually employed by top firms, she did some homework and found